-You can use the VEEC calculator to www.veu-registry.vic.gov.au/calculators to calculate the number of expected VEECs for the below activities.
-You will need to enter details of an approved product (i.e. the product brand, product model, and system size (for activities 1C and 1D)) and postcode for the installation to calculate eligible VEECs for an activity.
+You can use the VEEC calculator at www.veu-registry.vic.gov.au/calculators to calculate the number of expected VEECs for the below activities.37 You will need to enter details of an approved product (i.e. the product brand, product model, and system size (for activities 1C and 1D)) and postcode for the installation to calculate eligible VEECs for an activity.

-We have prepared the VEEC Calculator to assist you to calculate the number of eligible VEECs for a given activity, but you should not rely on this calculator to discharge your legal responsibilities.
+We have prepared the VEEC calculator to assist you to calculate the number of eligible VEECs for a given activity, but you should not rely on this calculator to discharge your legal responsibilities.
 We do not guarantee the accuracy of the calculator.
 It is up to you to verify the accuracy of the VEECs eligible to be created for an activity by reference to the relevant equation in the VEU Specifications.

-Activity scenario Upgrade product standard Equation reference in VEU Specifications Applicable period 1C(i): Decommissioning electric and installing electric boosted solar Product tested and modelled to AS/NZS 4234:2021 Equation 1.1 of VEU Specifications From 31 May 2023 1D(i): Decommissioning electric and installing heat pump Product tested and modelled to AS/NZS 4234:2021 Equation 1.3 of VEU Specifications From 31 May 2023 3C: Decommissioning gas and installing heat pump Product tested and modelled to AS/NZS 4234:2021 Equation 3.1 of VEU Specifications From 31 May 2023
+Activity scenario Upgrade product standard Equation reference in VEU Specifications Applicable period 1C(i): Decommissioning electric and installing electric boosted solar Product tested and modelled to AS/NZS 4234:2021 Equation 1.1 of VEU Specifications From 31 May 2023 1D(i): Decommissioning electric and installing heat pump Product tested and modelled to AS/NZS 4234:2021 Equation 1.3 of VEU Specifications From 31 May 2023